-Because I am about to go into a lenghty disseration on this matter, I thought the more impatient readers would want to see my conclusion first.
-The story as I can best piece it together is:
+Because a rather lengthy explanation follows, some readers would want to see my conclusion first.
+The story as we can best piece it together is:

 The photo was taken sometime before August 2010.
 A Facebook “troll” group started a page using this photo in August 2010, which led to its eventual proliferation in October 2010.
 That’s when a prominent Malaysian actress retweeted the photo, authorities took notice, and news of it exploded.
 Since then, the photo has kept resurfacing on sites such as Facebook.

-I don’t believe these are the men who were caught in Tepic, Mexico (read about them below), nor the ones who apologized for abuse on Youtube.
-I believe the men in the photo are still unknown, and the photo has probably been slightly altered, but that abuse of a dog did occur.
+These don’t appear to be the same men who were caught in Tepic, Mexico (see below), nor the ones who apologized for abuse on YouTube.
+The men in the photo are still unknown, and the photo has probably been slightly altered, but abuse of a dog did seem to occur.

-August 2010 – Facebook Page and Redditt Forums
+August 2010 – Facebook Page and Reddit Forums

-Here is the first reference to the photo in question that I could find, and it’s from a Redditt discussion begun on 8/8/2010.
+Here is the first reference to the photo in question that we could find, and it’s from a Reddit discussion posted on 8/8/2010.
 It’s a rather lengthy discussion, which perhaps spanned a couple months.
-According to this discussion, a Facebook page called Dile Si Al Maltrato was created and claimed that it would kill an animal for every 100 likes it received.
-Though Facebook quickly took the page down, they apparently made it over 200 likes and did post pictures of dogs they claimed to have killed.
+According to readers here, a Facebook page called Dile Si Al Maltrato was created and claimed that it would kill an animal for every 100 likes it received.
+Although Facebook quickly took the page down, the page apparently made it over 200 likes and did post pictures of dogs they claimed to have killed.
 Dile Se Al Maltrato means “Say Yes to Mistreat” or possibly “Say Yes to Abuse.”
-(Spanish speakers – which is better?)

-This discussion includes purported names of the men in the photo, but researching the links provided leads to photos and videos of people that don’t resemble the two men in this photo.
-The names listed are are of known animal abusers, but in no way can we make a clear connection to the two men in the photo.
-Other users claim to have seen some images used on the Facebook page (but doesn’t specifically mention the hanging puppy photo) years earlier.
+The Reddit discussion includes purported names of the men in the photo, but researching the links provided leads to photos and videos of people that don’t resemble the two men in this photo.
+The names listed are are of known animal abusers, but we couldn’t find a clear connection to the two men in the photo.
+Other users claim to have seen some images used on the Facebook page (but don’t specifically mention the hanging puppy photo) years earlier.

 The consensus of the discussion is that this Facebook page was not created by those in the photos, but by someone merely hoping to stir up and enrage people by using older animal cruelty photos.

 Many in the forums claim the story to be old, that the men were arrested in Tepic, Mexico.
 The problem is that the Tepic teens appear to be the ones seen wearing red shirts in this picture, posting other (equally horrifying) abuse pictures.
-I have yet to see anything definitely linking the Tepic story with the “hanging puppy” photo.
+We have yet to see anything definitively linking the Tepic story with the “hanging puppy” photo.

-The forums link to a now-nonexistent blog post which supposedly tells that the story is old and that the men have already been punished.
+The Reddit forums link to a now-nonexistent blog post which claims that the story is old and that the men have already been punished.
 According to later comments, this article also seems to be assigning blame to the Tepic teens.

-A Facebook group (in Spanish) dealing with the Tepic teens is also attributed to the hanging pupy photo.
+A Facebook group (in Spanish) dealing with the Tepic teens is also attributed to the hanging puppy photo.

-The reason for the confusion appears to be that the original Facebook abuse group culled abuse photos from different sources – including the Tepic incident and the hanging puppy photo, thus leading people to believe these are the same people, which I believe they are not.
+The reason for the confusion appears to be that the original Facebook abuse group culled abuse photos from different sources – including the Tepic incident and the hanging puppy photo, thus leading people to believe these are the same people, a point with which we do not agree.

 This site and this one are also are listed, but again seems to point to the “other” story of young men torturing dogs.
-A youtube video of the men supposedly apologizing is linked, but again this shows three men (not two), none of them resembling the two in the photo.
-(To my fluent Spanish readers – any input on this video?)
+A YouTube video of the men supposedly apologizing is linked, but again this shows three men (not two), and none of them resemble the two men in the photo.

 October 2010 – Malaysian Tweet

-A Malaysian actress received a Tweet of the photo on Twitter and re-tweets it, sparking an outcry in that country.
+A Malaysian actress received a Tweet of the photo on Twitter and re-tweeted it, sparking an outcry in that country.
 The following timeline is a result of this.

 • The photo appeared on this blog